Electricity tariffs in France: Compare electricity prices in 2021

 |Regulated tariff||Applies the regulated tariffs|

 Want to compare prices and subscribe to an electricity contract in France?
-Call our English-speaking advisors at 09 87 67 37 93, or get your free callback (Monday-Friday 8am-9pm, Saturday 9am-6pm) to get advice and sign up to the energy plan that'll be right for you.
+Call our English-speaking advisors at 09 87 67 37 93, or get your free callback to get advice and sign up to the energy plan that suits your needs.

 Factors in the Price of Electricity in France